-Animals and fruit trees are a natural partnership – after all, they evolved together, so it makes sense they work well together, as we’ve spoken about in other blogs.
+Animals and fruit trees are a natural partnership – after all, they evolved together, so it makes sense they work well together, as we’ve spoken about in this blog recently.
+It proved to be such a popular topic that we’re revisiting it this week.

-Over the years, Phil has developed his ‘dream team’ by immediately excluding anyone that shows a propensity to do the wrong thing, because it only takes a couple of days for a new and unwelcome behaviour to spread through the whole flock.
+People were intrigued by the fact that one of the keys to Phil’s success is that he’s developed a ‘dream team’, by immediately excluding anyone that shows a propensity to do the wrong thing, because it only takes a couple of days for a new and unwelcome behaviour to spread through the whole flock.

-Many growers are moving instead to permanent netting systems to divide their orchards into small manageable blocks to shift animals through – but that’s a much more capital-intensive solution, which puts it out of reach for some people.
+On a farm-scale, many growers are moving instead to permanent netting systems to divide their orchards into small manageable blocks to shift animals through – but that’s a much more capital-intensive solution, which puts it out of reach for most gardeners or people with smaller lifestyle blocks.

-And of course animals take much more constant care than trees.
-You’ve got to take care of things like shelter, water and protection from predators, and pay constant attention to their welfare.
+But of course animals take much more constant care than trees.
+You’ve got to pay attention to shelter, water and protection from predators, and be always alert to their health and welfare.

 Despite the drawbacks, there is widespread agreement that the benefits of combining fruit trees with animals definitely outweigh the costs, which is why it’s one of the key strategies in our Permaculture in Action short course.